Encourage regional authority to study environmental impacts of single-use bag ban

 Why This Vote Matters

-Richmond will ask the regional waste authority to fund an environmental study on banning plastic bags, with the council voting 6-1 in favor, with Councilmember Bates dissenting.
-The city wants other West County cities to have 60 days to join this effort before Richmond moves forward alone if needed.
-This study would examine whether a plastic bag ban could have unintended environmental consequences before the city decides whether to implement such a policy.
-Bates' opposition marks a departure from his usual support for environmental measures, having voted yes on two-thirds of environmental items in recent meetings.
+Richmond will ask a regional waste authority to fund an environmental study on banning plastic bags, with the council approving this request 6-1, with Councilmember Bates dissenting.
+The city will give other West County cities 60 days to join the effort before moving forward alone if needed.
+This matters because the study would examine whether a plastic bag ban could have unintended environmental consequences before the city decides whether to implement such a policy.
+The regional authority, called Recyclemore, would pay for the detailed environmental report rather than Richmond taxpayers.

 Auto-generated context.
 Source: official meeting records.